Last updated 20 July 2016

 Notice to appear

-This is the most efficient way police can commence prosecutions where there are no perceived bail risks.
+This is the most efficient and common way police can commence prosecutions where there are no perceived bail risks.
+A notice to appear must be served personally on a defendant.
+Once the notice is formally served, it compels a defendant to appear before a court in relation to the charge specified on the form.
 For further information on the issuing of notices to appear see the Arrest and Interrogation chapter.

 Complaint and summons

-Complaint and summons were used by police prior to the advent of notices to appear.
-They are often used for traffic violations, taxation offences and breaches of local government provisions.
+Complaint and summons is still commonly used for traffic violations, taxation offences and breaches of local government provisions.
 A summons may be issued by a justice of the peace upon a complaint that a person is suspected of having committed an offence (s 53 Justices Act 1886 (Qld) (Justices Act)).
 The summons will set out the nature of the offence, the date on which the matter will be heard and details of the court that will hear the charge (s 54 Justices Act).

 A summons can be served on the defendant personally, but in respect of summary offences, it is more often delivered or sent by registered post to the last known place of business or residence of the defendant.
 In the case of traffic violations, these details can be obtained from licence or registration details kept by the Department of Transport and Main Roads.
 Proof of service of the summons is necessary should a defendant not appear as required (s 56 Justices Act).